coder/docs/setup/updating.md

 Please also ensure that your Kubernetes config is pointing to the cluster on which you've deployed Coder.

+## Recommendations

+- Before beginning, we **strongly recommend** taking snapshots of your environment in case there are issues with the update process.
+- We recommend updating no more than version at a time (e.g., we recommend moving from 1.15 to 1.16 only).

 ## Update Coder

 To update Coder, follow these steps: